 Our objective with this guide is to cover some of the best practices when it comes to buying used heavy equipment in 2022.
-We’ll cover not only the basics around getting the right machine at the right price but also some of the big shifts and new platforms that have really changed the game and modernized the buying process.
+We’ll cover not only the basics around getting the right machine at the right price but also some of the big shifts and new platforms that have really changed the game and modernized the used heavy equipment buying guide and process.
 Spoiler alert: due to the global Covid-19 pandemic, the industry has seen unprecedented growth in the number of equipment transactions taking place 100% online.

-There’s this falsehood out in the industry that the companies who are buying used simply “don’t have the money” to buy new.
+There’s this falsehood out in the industry that the companies who are buying used construction equipment simply “don’t have the money” to buy new.
 This couldn’t be further from the truth.
 The reality is that buying used equipment can be a smart financial decision that can yield tremendous ROI (return on investment) when done right.

 Simply put, used equipment with low hours from late model years are just as capable as new equipment but can be acquired at a fraction of the price.
 This makes sense as buying new equipment through your local dealer means that you are getting a machine in mint condition directly off the factory floor and paying top dollar.
 Larger fleet owners are often able to negotiate special volume discounts and preferential terms on these new machine purchases but incentives can be limited for the small to mid size fleet owner.